bracerino/xrdlicious/README.md

 - Console (For Windows, I recommend to do it in WSL2 (Windows Subsystem for Linux)
 - Git (optional to download the code directly, otherwise go to the GitHub and download it manually,
 0) (Optional): Install Git:
-      sudo apt update2)
+      sudo apt update
       sudo apt install git

 **Compile the app**
-Into the console, write the following commands
+Open your terminal console and write the following commands:
-1) Download the XRDlicious code from GitHub (or download it manually without Git on the GitHub):
+1) Download the XRDlicious code from GitHub (or download it manually without Git on the following link by clicking on 'Code' and 'Download ZIP', then extract the ZIP.
+With Git, it is automatically extracted):
       git clone https://github.com/bracerino/xrdlicious.git

-2) Go to the downloaded folder:
+2) Navigate to the downloaded project folder:
       cd xrdlicious/

-3) Set a Python virtual environment to prevent possible conflicts between packages:
+3) Create a Python virtual environment to prevent possible conflicts between packages:
       python3 -m venv xrdlicious_env

-4) Activate the Python virtual environment (when activating, make sure you are inside the xrdlicious folder):
+4) Activate the Python virtual environment (before activating, make sure you are inside the xrdlicious folder):
       source xrdlicious_env/bin/activate

 5) Install all the necessary Python packages:
       pip install -r requirements.txt

 **Run the app**
-6) Run the XRDlicious app (always before running it, do not forgot to activate its Python virtual environment (Step 4):
+6) Run the XRDlicious app (always before running it, make sure to activate its Python virtual environment (Step 4):
       streamlit run app.py